-Thomas L. Toone, formerly of Balmorhea, was appointed to the legal staff of the secretary of state's elections ing and plow-up dates found beneficial in fighting the in-
+Thomas L. Toone, formerly of Balmorhea, was appointed to the legal staff of the secretary of state's elections

 VALLEY DEADLINE SET -Agriculture Commissioner John C. White ordered all Lower Rio Grande Valley cotton farmers to complete planting by midnight March 31 to further the pink bollworm control program.